User Guide#

 Combining Filters#

-You can combine multiple filters to create more specific queries.
-For instance, to get the resting-state recordings for a specific set of subjects:
+Combine filters for narrower queries.
+For example, to get resting-state recordings from a specific set of subjects:

 # Combine subject and task filters